emTgi/8_Week_SQL_Challenge/Week 2 - Pizza Runner.md

 | --- |
 | 1   |

-**What was the total volume of pizzas ordered for each hour of the day?**
+**9. What was the total volume of pizzas ordered for each hour of the day?**
 ```sql
 SELECT
   EXTRACT(HOUR FROM order_time) AS hour,